 The desired end result of your brand photos will dictate what type of shots you need to produce (ie. Horizontal, vertical, or square crop?
 Detail or wide shot?
-Coloured backdrop or white?), what size they’ll need to be, and guarantee that your photoshoot produces the right photos for your needs.
+Colored backdrop or white?), what size they’ll need to be, and guarantee that your photoshoot produces the right photos for your needs.

 A few places your brand photos might show up: